Required documents

 A list of all the documents candidates are required to submit is available in the IRK system.
 To enable the Faculty Admission Commission to evaluate you as a candidate, you have to upload scans of all the required documents to your individual account in the IRK system.

 A candidate who has been accepted for a programme of his/her choice has to come to the dean’s office to register for the programme and to submit all the necessary documents.
 There is a specific deadline to do this, and if you fail to respect this deadline you will lose your place on the list of accepted candidates.
 Information on deadlines to submit the documents is available in the IRK system, in the catalogue of programmes (Information about the programme → Admission timetable → Registering for the programme and submitting the documents after the lists of accepted candidates are published).
-Foreigners who do not live in Poland and are not able to come to submit the documents within the specified deadline have to inform the Faculty Admission Commission about this (preferably by e-mail).
-In such a case, the Faculty Admission Commission may agree to prolong your deadline, by 30 September at the latest.
+Candidates who apply for studies on the basis of foreign education documents may enroll in studies remotely.
+An application for remote enrollment, together with the required documents, must be submitted to the Dean’s Office by e-mail.
+In such a case, the original documents must be submitted by September 30 at the latest.

-- A copy of the document confirming that you have obtained secondary education, for example:
+- A document confirming that you have obtained secondary education, for example:

 - matura certificate (including the supplement and the certificate specifying the grades, if applicable),